 For cases where non-competitive arms can provide information about $\theta$ that can shrink the confidence set $\hat{\Theta}_t$, we propose a variant of \textsc{Algorithm-C} called informative-\textsc{Algorithm-C} that takes the informativeness of arms into account without increasing unnecessary exploration.
-Linear bandit algorithms \citep{abbasi2011improved, filippi2010parametric, lattimore2016end} shrink the confidence set $\hat{\Theta}_t$ in a better manner by taking advantage of the linearity of the mean reward functions to estimate $\theta^*$ as the solution to least squares problem \citep{abbasi2011improved}.
-Moreover, linearity helps them to use self-normalized concentration bound for vector valued martingale, (Theorem 1 in \citep{abbasi2011improved}) to construct the confidence intervals.
+Linear bandit algorithms \cite{abbasi2011improved, filippi2010parametric, lattimore2016end} shrink the confidence set $\hat{\Theta}_t$ in a better manner by taking advantage of the linearity of the mean reward functions to estimate $\theta^*$ as the solution to least squares problem \cite{abbasi2011improved}.
+Moreover, linearity helps them to use self-normalized concentration bound for vector valued martingale, (Theorem 1 in \cite{abbasi2011improved}) to construct the confidence intervals.
 Extending this approach to the general structured bandit setting is a non-trivial open question due to the absence of constraints on the nature of mean reward functions $\mu_k(\theta)$.
-The paper \citep{combes2017minimal} proposes a statistical hypothesis testing method for the case of known conditional reward distributions.
+The paper \cite{combes2017minimal} proposes a statistical hypothesis testing method for the case of known conditional reward distributions.
 Generalizing it to the setting considered in this paper is an open future direction.
-Another open direction is to study the problem of structured best-arm identification where the goal is to conduct pure exploration and identify the best arm in the fewest number of rounds.
+While we state our results for a scenario where mean reward functions are known, our algorithmic approach, analysis and results can also be extended to a setting where only lower and upper bounds on the mean reward function $\mu_k(\theta)$ are known.
+This setting is discussed in Appendix A. Another open direction in this field is to study the problem of structured best-arm identification where the goal is to conduct pure exploration and identify the best arm in the fewest number of rounds.